sansroot/Tokyo-Rice/README.md

 For tiles i used Pop-Shell Gnome Extension

-For the gradient in Neofetch output i used LolCat and added "neofetch | lolcat" to .bashrc file

 The theme isn't finished yet.
 If you like it, please check back soon for updates.